-Many other medicines that can increase or decrease the effects of Prandin on lowering your blood sugar.
+Many other medicines that can increase or decrease the effects of repaglinide on lowering your blood sugar.
+Some drugs can also cause you to have fewer symptoms of hypoglycemia, making it harder to tell when your blood sugar is low.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 More about Prandin (repaglinide)